Jere's Cyclecraft

 "I have been invited to write a customer perspective for Jere's Cyclecraft.
 I now live over four hours from Atlanta and I continue to head back to Jere's Cyclecraft whenever I need anything major.
 This is pretty significant when you realize that Ellie McPherson or Bridget Fonda don't work behind the counter.

 There are several things that this shop does, and other shops only pretend to, that builds this kind of dedication.
-The first is the terrific amount of knowledge that Jere has acquired over the last 27 years in business, knowledge that he will take the time to share.
+The first is the terrific amount of knowledge that Jere has acquired over the last 27 years in business (now almost 40 years), knowledge that he will take the time to share.
 There are many shops that have a lot of experience but finding a shop that will really slow down and share that information is rare.

 Jere has an incredible knowledge of what options are available.
 This is a result of spending the cash to attend industry trade shows, stocking a sizable assortment of aftermarket parts catalogs and decades of working with individuals customizing their bikes.